How to Find an Apartment in Brooklyn (without a Broker) [2024]

 2. Downtown Brooklyn

-With tons of revitalization and renovation projects going on in Downtown Brooklyn, moving there means living among some construction and lots of traffic.
+With tons of renovation projects happening in Downtown Brooklyn, moving there means living among some construction and lots of traffic, but also the energy of ongoing revitalization.
+The location is especially perfect for anyone commuting to Manhattan.

 3. Prospect Heights

-Cyclists, commuters, and leisurely strollers adore Prospect Heights, as it runs through the heart of Brooklyn and offers amazing views and stopping points all the way through.
+Cyclists, commuters, and leisurely strollers will also appreciate Prospect Heights, as it runs through the heart of Brooklyn and offers amazing views and stopping points all the way through.

 4. Park Slope